-- Require selection of new dispensaries through a "Request for Proposals" (RFP) process. - Provide appropriate regulation for each license deferring to anticipated state regulations and augmenting the state regulations as necessary. - Allow an unlimited number of permits for the delivery of medical cannabis from permitted "brick-and-mortar" dispensaries located within the unincorporated area and in other jurisdictions to patients. - Remove the twenty-pound limit on the amount of cannabis that can be stored at a dispensary. - Allow the sale, distribution, and delivery of edibles if produced in a commercial facility (that does not produce food items) constructed in accordance with applicable building standards and health and safety standards as opposed to private home kitchens.
+- Provide appropriate regulation for each license deferring to anticipated state regulations and augmenting the state regulations as necessary. - Allow an unlimited number of permits for the delivery of medical cannabis from permitted "brick-andmortar" dispensaries located within the unincorporated area and in other jurisdictions to patients. - Remove the twenty-pound limit on the amount of cannabis that can be stored at a dispensary. - Allow the sale, distribution, and delivery of edibles if produced in a commercial facility (that does not produce food items) constructed in accordance with applicable building standards and health and safety standards as opposed to private home kitchens.

-Potential Dispensary Locations
+Potential Dispensary Locations in East County

-West County